Kiranpanjam/ExpenseTracker-AndroidApp/README.md

 # ExpenseTracker-AndroidApp

-Expense Tracker app helps individuals to track their daily expenses and daily savings.
-We have provided multiple options to user to view reports of expenses and savings provided with range of dates by user.
-User can customize the list of categories provided by default, they can add or remove the categories.
+##Project Name:
+Expense Tracker
+##Project Description:
+Expense Tracker is an application that allows its users to save and track their daily expenses.
+It takes inputs from user such as annual income, desired savings and maximum daily expense and notifies user if by changing the respective items on the home screen.
+It also allows user to add their own categories to add expenses and delete if not needed by providing more flexibility to user.
+User can also track the expenses or savings by viewing reports generated according to the range of dates provided.
+There are also few functionalities to change password, to remember user login state by eliminating the need of logging in every time.

 Licensed under the [MIT LICENSE](License) .